 All learning outcomes will be based on a professional practice portfolio and a viva presentation of a maximum of 30 minutes to the student cohort and examiners, followed by a discussion of 15 minutes maximum.

+The portfolio will include a log of hours spent on supervision activity, notes and reflections on your taught sessions, a reflective account of supervision given and received, an appraisal from the seminar group leader, a report from your supervisee(s) and a self-appraisal.
 Opportunities for you to gain feedback on your developing understandings and knowledge and your musical, supervisory and critical evaluation skills will be embedded throughout the module, e.g., in group seminars, discussions and small group activities.

 You will be required to share your understandings and skills with teaching staff, and teaching staff will provide you with feedback on the appropriateness/level of your understandings and skills.